marciobahia/Hero/README.md

 ## Tecnologies

-This project was developed using cutting edge front-end technologies.
+This project was developed using the following technologies

 - [React Native](https://reactnative.dev)